 - a) The HSREC is unable to approve the research because it cannot make the determinations required for approval (i.e., the applicable criteria for HSREC approval have not been met.)
-The HSREC defers the item for further review after changes and/or additional information have been provided by the researcher. - b) The application will be presented at the next meeting for an updated determination. - c) The research activities under review cannot begin. - d) The project has not been allocated an official ethics number at this point, only a RIMS generated reference number which cannot be used as an ethics number. - e) Response required from researcher: - Clarification, revised documents and/or additional information are required from the investigator in order to determine that the applicable criteria for HSREC approval are met. - Write a letter of response to the HSREC including a summary of changes, and upload to RIMS as part of the response to modifications required. - o It is very important to highlight all changes made in documentation in order for the review to be finalised.
+The HSREC defers the item for further review after changes and/or additional information have been provided by the researcher. - b) The application will be presented at the next meeting for an updated determination. - c) The research activities under review cannot begin. - d) The project has not been allocated an official ethics number at this point, only a RIMS generated reference number which cannot be used as an ethics number. - e) Response required from researcher: - Clarification, revised documents and/or additional information are required from the investigator in order to determine that the applicable criteria for HSREC approval are met. - Use the Summary of Changes template (loaded onto RIMS as part of the Documents Checklist) to draft your response to the HSREC.
+This is a mandatory form.
+Responses received without this form will be sent back to the researcher. - Please note: All documents must be uploaded to/replaced on the Documents Checklist.
+Documents submitted in any other location in RIMS will not be reviewed.
+Noncompliance to this request will result in the application being returned to the researcher to load the documents in the correct place. - It is very important to highlight all changes made in documentation in order for the review to be finalised.
 Failure to comply with this request will delay approval. - The researcher has 60 calendar days to respond to the Modifications Required: Held over determination, as stipulated in the official letter from the HSREC.
-If the deadline cannot be made, please inform HSREC Admin providing adequate justification. - Failure to meet this deadline (or make alternative arrangements with HSREC Admin) will result in the project being withdrawn from further consideration.
+If the deadline cannot be made, please inform HSREC Admin providing adequate justification. - i.
+Failure to meet this deadline (or make alternative arrangements with HSREC Admin) will result in the project being withdrawn from further consideration.
 The researcher will be required resubmit a new application for a future review cycle/meeting.